-This chapter lists the heritage traits available for player characters in Escarnum.
+This chapter lists the common heritage choices available for player characters in Escarnum.

-The cultures you are likely to encounter in Escarnum are a little different to those presented in the Dungeons & Dragons 4e Player’s Handbook.
+The people you are likely to encounter in Escarnum are a little different to those presented in the Dungeons & Dragons 4e Player’s Handbook.
 Here, bestial folk have dominated the land of Alm since ancient times, meaning many of the major populations are various humanoid beasts.
-Instead of dwarven craftsmen or gnomish inventors, Alm has ingenious kobolds; rather than bucolic halflings, one finds the feline abilen.
-Where other lands may feature half-orcs or goliaths, here there are horselike equitarn and gnolls.
+We will not meet dwarves or halflings, gnomes or half-orcs; instead, we see feline abilen, horse-like equitarn, simian wu-kan, hyaena-like gnolls, and more.

-Many creatures are also distinctly different from their conventional version—both in biology, and in the cultures and beliefs they’ve developed.
-Here, kobolds are more canine than draconian, descended from proud warriors and revolutionary engineers.
+Many creatures are also distinctly different from the versions you may know—in their biology, in the cultures they have developed, and the niches in which they find themselves.
+Kobolds are proud warriors and revolutionary engineers, not cowardly cannon fodder.
 Gnolls are the remnants of a continent-spanning empire coming to terms with its own sharp decline, not a race of generic evil made in the image of a demon-god.
-Eladrin are an offshoot of the isolationist soratami society, rather than from nature-loving elves, and came by their fey origin by rather sinister means.
-Goblins are resourceful survivors, accustomed to living in the shadow of industrialised society.
+Eladrin are an offshoot of the isolationist soratami people, not of nature-loving elves, and acquired their fey connection by rather sinister means.
+Goblins are resourceful and pro-social survivors, accustomed to living in the shadow of industrialised societies.

 This change may be jarring at first, but remember there are vast areas of Escarnum which are yet to be explored.
-Traditional kobolds or goblins may be just around the corner, if you want them.
+Traditional kobolds or goblins may be just around the corner, if you so desire.
 In other words, just because a particular concept doesn’t have a pre-defined place in the setting, doesn’t mean there is no room for it.

 Sticking to the choices here will help to present Escarnum’s unique flavour, but adding your group’s favourite races from other 4th Edition D&D products is a great way to customise that flavour to your own tastes.
 For more about this, see the Creatures from the Outside article series.